brentmartin/CodeSchool/Try_jQuery/Lesson-4/readme.md

 ##4.15 Keyup Event Handler II
 _250 PTS_
 Set the content of the #total element to the number the traveler has entered into the form field multiplied by the daily price.

+##4.16 Another Event Handler
+_250 PTS_
+Let's write a new event handler for the #nights form field we've been working with.
+When the focus event is triggered, set the number of #nights to a value of 7.